 How do you lose the weight you gain in menopause?

 This is the most commonly asked question I hear.
-You still eat healthily, in fact, you're drowning under a mountain of kale and coconut water and religiously endure tucking yourself into exercise tights to endure the gym full of buff bods but you aren't losing that extra weight that appeared out of nowhere?
-Read on my kale chomping friend
+You still eat healthily, in fact, you're drowning under a mountain of kale and coconut water and religiously endure tucking yourself into exercise tights to endure the gym full of buff bods but you aren't losing the weight that appeared, as if out of nowhere,bh around your belly?
+Read on my kale chomping friend.

-Towards the end of perimenopause for me I remember looking at my belly in the mirror one day and thinking with Marie Kondoish certaintiy "you don't bring me joy, thank you for being a part of me but now you have to go."
+Towards the end of perimenopause I remember looking at my belly in the mirror one day and thinking, with Marie Kondoish certainty "you don't bring me joy, thank you for being a part of me but now you have to go."

 I researched like a crazy woman.
 Like many women I speak to I had very little sugar n my diet, had cut out high carb foods and all grains but still owned this belly.
 Why?